-Features of the AcceleRAID 170 controller include:
+Features of the AcceleRAID 352 controller include:

-- One QLogic ISP 10160A chip to support one Ultra 160 SCSI LVD channel - Intel i960RM RISC processor operating at 100MHz - 32MB, 64MB, and 128MB ECC cache DIMM module - PCI 2.2 compliant - 1MB, 8-bit flash EEPROM for BIOS and code - 32KB, 8-bit NVRAM for error log controller configuration - Built-in configuration utilities (in BIOS) - Write-through and write-back cache support - PCI Hotplug capability allows the AcceleRAID 170 to be swapped with a replacement without powering down the system
+- One Q-Logic ISP 12160A chip to support two Ultra 160 SCSI LVD channels - Intel i960RN at 100MHz RISC processor - BBM (Battery Backup Module), optional - 32MB, 64MB, or 128MB ECC cache DIMM module - PCI 2.1 and 2.2 compliant (PCI 2.2 required to use hotplug feature) - 1MB, 8-bit flash EEPROM for BIOS and code - 32KB, 8-bit NVRAM for error log controller configuration - Built-in configuration utilities (in BIOS) - · Write-through and write-back cache support. - PCI Hotplug capability allows the AcceleRAID 352 to be swapped with a replacement without powering down the system.

 Be sure the motherboard you are using supports PCI Hotplug before attempting to use this feature, or serious damage to the controller and/or the motherboard could result.
-(The motherboard must be PCI 2.2 compliant if using PCI Hot Plug.)
+(You must be PCI 2.2 compliant if using PCI Hot Plug.)